 The Cost Principle

-The cost principle is the general concept that you should initially record an asset, liability, or equity investment at its original acquisition cost.
+The cost principle requires one to initially record an asset, liability, or equity investment at its original acquisition cost.
 The principle is widely used to record transactions, partially because it is easiest to use the original purchase price as objective and verifiable evidence of value.

 A variation on the concept is to allow the recorded cost of an asset to be lower than its original cost, if the market value of the asset is lower than the original cost.
 However, this variation does not allow the reverse - to revalue an asset upward.
 Thus, this lower of cost or market concept is a crushingly conservative view of the cost principle.

 The obvious problem with the cost principle is that the historical cost of an asset, liability, or equity investment is simply what it was worth on the acquisition date; it may have changed significantly since that time.
 In fact, if a company were to sell its assets, the sale price might bear little relationship to the amounts recorded on its balance sheet.
 Thus, the cost principle yields results that may no longer be relevant, and so of all the accounting principles, it has been the one most seriously in question.
 This is a particular problem for the users of a company's balance sheet, where many items are recorded under the cost principle; as a result, the information in this report may not accurately reflect the actual financial position of a business.

 The cost principle is not applicable to financial investments, where accountants are required to adjust the recorded amounts of these investments at their fair values at the end of each reporting period.

 Using the cost principle for short-term assets and liabilities is the most justifiable, since an entity will not have possession of them long enough for their values to change markedly prior to their liquidation or settlement.